slarmoo/.github/profile/webServices/uiTesting/uiTesting.md

 </body>
 ```

 First, you need to install Playwright.
-In your project directory, use NPM to download the playwright packages, install the browser drivers, configure your project, and create a couple example test files.
+In your project directory, use NPM to download the Playwright packages, install the browser drivers, configure your project, and create a couple example test files.

 ```sh
 npm init playwright@latest